-The code was written initially in Matlab.
-The main scripts and library of functions used in this work as well as the data are found on GitHub~\url{https://github.com/speckhard/matlab_grid_estimation}.
-The algorithm is run with the \textit{estimate tree main} script.
-This script takes in a matrix of voltage magnitude data, the true branch list, whether the derivative should be taken, and the number of bits to take.
-It returns the SDR, the leaf SDR, estimated branches and the mutual information matrix.

 Two versions of the code are made available in Matlab and in Python.
 The Python repository can be found at \url{https://github.com/speckhard/python_grid_est}.
 An 8 node IEEE example is shown in a Jupyter notebook file in the example folder as well as an example main file.
 The repository can be installed using pip:~\url{https://pypi.org/project/grid_top_est/}.
 The MATLAB version can be found on GitHub~\url{https://github.com/speckhard/matlab_grid_estimation}.
 GIF files of the reconstruction program are also included to help the reader better understand the how the Chow-Liu algorithm reconstructs the grid.